Mememan97GithubEdition/supercop-nextbot-cooler/README.txt

 Requires the Terminator Nextbot.

 Convars
-  Spawn protection, Bot spawns at player spawnpoints, so this is needed. supercop_nextbot_spawnprot_copspawn    Bot won't shoot until it's been alive for this long supercop_nextbot_spawnprot_ply         Don't shoot players until they've been alive for this long.
+  Spawn protection. ( Bot spawns at player spawnpoints, so this is needed. ) supercop_nextbot_spawnprot_copspawn    Bot won't shoot until it's been alive for this long supercop_nextbot_spawnprot_ply         Don't shoot players until they've been alive for this long.